Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Experimental Procedure

 \subsection{New Datasets}

 The 112 equal length TSC problems in the archive constitute a relatively large corpus of problems for comparing classifiers.
 However, they have been extensively used in algorithm development, and there is always the risk of an implicit overfitting resulting in conclusions that do not generalise well to new problems.
 Hence, we have gathered new datasets which we use to perform our final comparison of algorithms.
-These data come from direct donation to the github repository\footnote{\url{https://github.com/time-series-machine-learning/tsml-repo}}, discretised regression datasets\footnote{\url{http://tseregression.org/}}, a project on audio classification~\citep{flynn19classifying} and reformatting current datasets with unequal length or missing values.
-We are happy to accept new datasets through the repository associated with the archive.
+These data come from direct donation to the TSC GitHub repository\footnote{\url{https://github.com/time-series-machine-learning/tsml-repo}}, discretised regression datasets\footnote{\url{http://tseregression.org/}}, a project on audio classification~\citep{flynn19classifying} and reformatting current datasets with unequal length or missing values.
+Submissions of new datasets to the associated repository are welcomed.

 In total, we have gathered 30 new datasets, summarised in Table~\ref{tab:new_data} and visualised in Figure~\ref{fig:new_datasets}.
-Datasets with the suffix \textbf{Eq} are unequal length series made equal length through truncation to the shortest length series.
+Datasets with the suffix \textbf{\_eq} are unequal length series made equal length through padding with the series mean perturbed by low level Gaussian noise.
 11 of these problems (AllGestureWiimote versions, GestureMidAirD1, GesturePebbleZ, PickupGestureWiimoteZ, PLAID and ShakeGestureWiimoteZ) are already in the archive so need no further explanation.

-Four data sets with the suffix \textbf{Nmv} (no missing values) are datasets where the original contains missing values.
-We have simply removed any cases which contain missing values for these problems (DodgerLoop variants and MelbournePedestrian).
+Four problems with the suffix \textbf{\_nmv} (no missing values) are datasets where the original contains missing values.
 These are also from the current archive.
-The four datasets with the suffix \textbf{Discrete} are taken from the TSER archive~\citep{tan21regression}.
-The continuous response variable was discretised manually for each dataset, the original continuous labels and new class values for each dataset are shown in Figure~\ref{fig:regression_data}.
+We have used the simplest method for processing the data, and removed any cases which contain missing values for these problems (DodgerLoop variants and MelbournePedestrian).
+The number of cases removed per dataset amounts to 5-15\% of the original size for all four datasets which we deemed acceptable.
+While there have been imputation methods proposed for time series, the amount of missing values present and their pattern varies.
+The DodgerLoop datasets have large strings of missing values, while MelbournePedestrian has singular values or small groupings of missing data.